-CRC® item writers are selected by InFRE.
+CRC® Item Writer Committee Members are selected by InFRE.
 Prior to writing items, item writers participate in an item writing workshop that orients them to the item writing process and ensures they are trained on how to write effective items.
 Item writers also receive an item developer's guide that has been designed to assist them in understanding best practices for item development.
 Each item writer is given an assignment to write a specific number of items (typically between 5 and 10, though more or less items may be assigned based on the needs of the item bank) in content areas that are needed.
 Item writers must assign a content code for each item written that corresponds to the content outline as delineated in the Test Specifications.
 The number of item writers recruited depends on the retention rate among active item writers and the requirements for new items.
-Item writers are selected to represent a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing a particular group of Candidates.
-Each item writer must sign and adhere to the InFRE Confidentiality & Conflict of Interest Agreement (Exhibit C).
+Item writers are currently certified, actively practicing, and are selected to represent characteristics of the population to be certified including a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing any particular group.
+Stakeholders represented as members on the CRC® Item Writing Committee may include but are not limited to independent financial advisors, captive financial advisors, public sector retirement plan counselors, retirement plan providers, retirement industry consultants.
+Each CRC® Item Writing Committee member must sign and adhere to the InFRE Confidentiality & Conflict of Interest Agreement (Exhibit C).

 All items undergo editing and psychometric review by testing agency staff before being presented to subject matter experts (item reviewers) for review.
-This review focuses on the structure of items to ensure that the items are constructed in accordance with item writing best practice guidelines and are consistent with CRC° style and terminology.
+This review focuses on the structure of items to ensure that the items are constructed in accordance with item writing best practice guidelines and are consistent with CRC[®] style and terminology.
 Spelling and abbreviations are checked for consistency and accuracy.
 Items are also reviewed for grammatical correctness and for conciseness of presentation, so that each item is testing for knowledge and application of content and not for skills in reading and comprehension.
 All testing agency edits are reviewed by another staff member for accuracy.
 Items are then prepared for review by a panel of item reviewers selected by InFRE.